 Eighth graders cultivate their talents, through mentorship in a British School, while being inspired by the culture and history of England and making connections with their Southampton host family.

-Upper School students immerse themselves in French culture while hosted by a family in Nantes.
-For two weeks in Southern Brittany, students enjoy French school life, food, history, and language.
+Upper School students immersed themselves in French culture while hosted by a family in Nantes.
+For two weeks in Southern Brittany, students enjoyed French school life, food, history, and language.

 Paths To Peace